ardiantutomo/99Tech-code-challenge/src/problem2/readme.md

 ## Note

-I created this project using Vite. and beautify the UI
+I created this project using Vite and beautify the UI

 Steps to run the project: